AlexWang-16/learn_javafx/README.md

 A simple JavaFX GUI Application made purely with java

 ### JFX02
 A Simple JavaFX GUI Application that randomly generates numbers by the click of a button and displays in the windows.
-This application uses Scene Builder, a development tool to speed up GUI development process by offering drag and drop of GUI elements on screen.

 ### JFX03
 JFX02 application extended to use CSS stylesheet for the entire app for improved modularity and fine tuned styling.